The Data Futures Partnership exists to drive trusted data use and strengthen New Zealand's data ecosystem.

 The key to achieving more data-driven innovation is harnessing the energy of organisational leaders, data users and innovators to make a difference for NZ.

-The Partnership is an independent ministerial advisory group created to make a positive impact across the data-use ecosystem, by bringing together a cross-sector group of influential individuals who can work together and provide a collective voice on data issues.
+The Partnership is an independent ministerial advisory group created to make a positive impact across the data-use system, by bringing together a cross-sector group of influential individuals who can work together and provide a collective voice on data issues.

 Realising the value of data in an ethical, inclusive and trusted way will deliver benefits to all New Zealanders.
 When it is safe to share and good to share data, we are likely to support social capital and trust in institutions, and to create economic value.

-The Data Futures Partnership is following on from the work of the New Zealand Data Futures Forum that was set up to explore the opportunities, risks and benefits of sharing data.
-The Partnership has been tasked with taking the ideas and findings of the Forum and creating the data-use ecosystem that it envisioned.
+The Data Futures Partnership is following on from the work of the New Zealand Data Futures Forum (2014-2015) that was set up to explore the opportunities, risks and benefits of sharing data.
+The Partnership has been tasked with taking the ideas and findings of the Forum and creating the data-use system that it envisioned.
 It has been designed to embody the four principles of value, inclusion, trust and control.